iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> App doesn't work.
+I wanted an app that would track my location automatically and the people that I was around.
+Now that I have covid-19 I can't even notify anyone that I was in contact with<br> :date: __2020-07-17 19:43:16__

 > Does this app work for Los Angeles, CA residents?
 It doesn’t seem to work when installed on my phone because I’m still unable to turn on “Exposure Notifications” after the app is installed.
 I’m going to Settings > Google > COVID-19 Exposure Notifications and the toggle to turn on Exposure Notifications will not respond.<br> :date: __2020-07-06 03:44:17__